6,000Units Under Management

 What is Section 8 Housing?

 Section 8 housing is the collective term for the Department of Housing and Urban Development’s (HUD) Housing Choice Voucher program.
-The program assists people across the country that need help with some of all of their rent.
-A property needs to be certified by HUD to qualify.
-Most properties aren’t required to take vouchers, but some choose to due to the perceived benefits.
+The program assists people nationwide who need help with some or all of their rent.
+That said, a property needs to be certified by HUD to qualify.
+Most properties don’t require vouchers, but some choose to due to the perceived benefits.
+As a landlord or property manager in Washington, DC, knowing about Section 8 housing and how a tenant may qualify is important.

-In rare cases, the voucher program covers the entirety or rent, but more commonly, a tenant will still be responsible for 30-40% of the rent on average, according to PropPublica.
-There are four requirements a tenant applying for a Housing Choice voucher must-have.
+In rare cases, the voucher program covers the entirety of rent, but more commonly, a tenant will still be responsible for 30-40% of the rent on average, according to ProPublica.
+There are four requirements a tenant must have when applying for a Housing Choice voucher.
 These include:

 • Being with or without children

-• One or more household members has a disability
+• One or more household members have a disability

 • Someone 65 or older is part of the household